softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

 }
 ```

 Because akka is a push-pull hybrid, things are quite easy, especially that there's a built-in `conflate` combinator which does exactly what we want.
 Another one with similar functionality is `groupedWithin`.
+We have to add an async boundary, though, so that the conflate & the sink run in parallel.

 If you had to guess what will be the output of that app, what would it be?
 I would probably say that values of about 10 (+/- 1 depending on exact scheduling) would be printed, as the producer is 10x faster than the consumer and we add up the elements while waiting for the consumer.
-However, the actual output is an alternating 19 and 1, or 20 and 1.
+However, the actual output is a stream of 1s and an occasional cumulated value of 50-70.
 Why?

 The answer is buffering.
-The sink will request a couple of elements in advance, hence in the beginning you will see a couple of `1` printed (4x in my case - it seems that's the initial demand).
-However that will cause some elements to build up in the conflate stage (`10 - initial demand`), so you should see a `6`.
-Subsequently, it seems that the demand is adjusted, resulting sometimes in two elements being requested from `conflate` at a time (producing `19` and `1`), and sometimes none.
+The sink will request a number of elements in advance, hence in the beginning you will see a `1`s printed.
+However that will cause some elements to build up in the conflate stage, so when the initial buffer runs out, you'll see the value that conflate accumulated.
+Then once again the buffer is partially cleared, resulting in `1`s being delivered, and some more elements build up in conflate.

 And now the scalaz-stream version: